 In particular, we proved the following.

-\begin{theorem} Every problem in $(1,k)$-Datalog that is closed under disjoint unions can be formulated as a constraint satisfaction problem with an $\omega$-categorical template. \end{theorem}
+\begin{corollary} Every problem in $(1,k)$-Datalog that is closed under disjoint unions can be formulated as a constraint satisfaction problem with an $\omega$-categorical template. \end{corollary}

-For a typical example of a constraint satisfaction problem in MMSNP that cannot be described with a finite template~\cite{StewardMadelaine} and that is not in $(l,k)$-Datalog for all $1 \leq l \leq k$, consider the following computational problem.
-Given is a finite graph $S$, and we want to test whether we can partition the vertices of $S$ in two parts such that each part is triangle-free.
-The $\omega$-categorical template that is used in the proof of Theorem~\ref{thm:mmsnp} consists of two copies $C_1$ and $C_2$ of $\ntriangleleft$, where we add an undirected edge from all vertices in $C_1$ to all vertices in $C_2$.
-The corresponding constraint satisfaction problem is NP-hard~\cite{Cores,Achlioptas}.
+\begin{example} The following computational problem is an example of a CSP in MMSNP that cannot be described with a finite template~\cite{MadelaineStewartSicomp} and that is not in $(l,k)$-Datalog for all $1 \leq l \leq k$.
+We are given a finite graph $S$, and we want to test whether we can partition the vertices of $S$ into two parts such that each part is triangle-free.
+It is easy to formulate this problem in MMSNP.
+Hence, Corollary~\ref{cor:datalogadcsp} implies that it can also be formulated as a CSP with an $\omega$-categorical template.
+To illustrate, we describe such a template explicitly: Take two copies $C_1$ and $C_2$ of $\ntriangleleft$, and add an undirected edge between all vertices in $C_1$ and all vertices in $C_2$.
+The corresponding CSP is NP-hard~\cite{Achlioptas}. \end{example}